New Hyundai Tucson review

 Reliability

 The Tucson finished in a respectable 12th place in the family SUV class in our 2023 What Car?
-Reliability Survey – just below the Qashqai and above the Sportage.
-As a manufacturer, Hyundai performed very well, coming seventh out of 32 manufacturers.
+Reliability Survey – just below the Qashqai and above the Sportage – but didn't feature in the 2024 survey.
+As a manufacturer, Hyundai performed well in the 2024 survey, coming tenth out of 31 manufacturers ranked.

 You get a five-year, unlimited-mileage Hyundai warranty.
 That’s better than most rivals offer, with the exception of Kia, which covers you for up to seven years.